jmsdnns/blag/content/tech/hypeless-ai/basics/index.md

 Skills run inside your current conversation context.
 They can see what you've been working on and build on it.
 Type `/help` to see what's available.

 A skill lives in a directory with a `SKILL.md` file.
 Frontmatter has a name and description.
-The body is a detailed guide that gets loaded into context when invoked — concepts, code examples, best practices.
+The body is a detailed guide that gets loaded into context when invoked.
+It's great for concepts, code examples, best practices.

 ```markdown
 ---